stacksjs/gitit/docs/advanced/custom-templates.md

 1. Push your template repository to a Git hosting service
 2. Share the template URL with your team or community
-3. Consider adding your template to the Gitit template registry (forthcoming feature)
+3. Consider adding your template to the gitit registry (forthcoming feature)

 ## Best Practices